What are soft skills and why are they important?

 Soft skills are important for every job and industry because they complement hard and technical skills, increasing performance and therefore the company’s chance of success.

-The seven essential soft skills to develop in 2023 include:
+The seven essential soft skills to develop include:

 - Emotional intelligence